 Evaluating OTAs: How They Measure Customer Experience

-OTA’s were initially designed to book vacancies during periods of low demand.
-Today, OTAs handle the majority of bookings globally, being the primary source of revenue for many hotels.
-These platforms allow consumers to compare price, time, location, and other options to get the best deal for their money.
-More than fifty top ranking OTAs are competing for our business, so how do we know which one to choose?
+OTA’s were initially designed to book vacancies during periods of low demand for hotels.
+Today, OTAs can handle the majority of bookings globally, being the primary source for consumers looking to travel and relax.
+These platforms allow you to compare price, time, location, and other options to get the best deal for your money.
+More than fifty top ranking OTAs are competing for your business, so how do you know which one to choose?

 - Booking.com – Booking.com is a website that has grown significantly since its inception in 1996 in Amsterdam.
 It is now one of the largest e-commerce travel companies in the world.
-They assist travelers in choosing any type of accommodations they prefer, anywhere in the world.
+If you are looking for a larger, long-established online booking tool, Booking.com is perfect for you.
 According to ebizmba.com, Booking is the number one most popular travel website today.
-On Booking .com, you will find more than 49,960,000 verified customer reviews.
+On Booking.com, you will find more than 49,960,000 verified customer reviews to browse.

 Importance of Authentic Customer Reviews

-Online shoppers are fickle and impressionable.
-Sometimes, all it takes is one negative review to make them abandon their cart, hit the back button, and choose another website.
+Online shoppers can be fickle and impressionable.
+Sometimes, all it takes is one negative review to make you abandon your cart, hit the back button, and choose another website.
 In fact, about 90% of online shoppers read reviews, and about 88% of them trust these reviews as much as they would trust a personal recommendation.
 Of course, even the most dedicated and efficient companies make mistakes, and a bad review will pop up from time to time.
-The important thing shoppers need to know is that not all of the reviews are made by authentic customers.
+The important thing you need to know is that not all of the reviews are made by authentic customers.
 To ensure that a review is authentic, visit an independent customer feedback management website such as eKomi-us.com.
 Their team screens every review collected to verify its authenticity.

 In addition to customer reviews, you may also learn more about a company by checking the seller ratings.
 These ratings appear as a series of stars next to the company’s ad on Google search results.
 Google partners with reputable sources such as eKomi to generate seller ratings based on verifiable customer reviews.
-This makes it easier for shoppers to compare and evaluate the companies they are considering.
+This makes it easier for you to compare and evaluate the companies and products you are considering.